 Our flight to Busuanga, thankfully, was not late.
 Plus the weather was great.
 This gorgeous aerial view of Coron was our early morning reward.
 It seemed like a welcome greeting to us from above the plane.

 Upon arrival, our driver from the Darayonan Lodge Coron picked us up from the airport.
 Good thing too that the lodge allowed early check-in.
-For a review of our comfortable stay, check out my post here.
+I’ve prepared a review of our stay at the Darayonan Lodge Coron BTW.

 Table of Contents